xebia-functional/bitly_ios_sdk/README.md

 	cd  bitly_ios_sdk
 	git submodule update --init

-2) Open the workspace file, BitlySDK.xcworkspace, in Xcode.
+2) Open the workspace file, BitlySDK.xcworkspace.
 The workspace contains two projects, the Bitly library (BitlyLib) aand a sample project that demonstrates usage of the library (BitlySample).

-3) Edit the sample project's applicationDidFinishLaunching method to include your bitly API keys.
+Edit the sample project's applicationDidFinishLaunching method to include your bitly API keys.
 If you are supporting iOS 4.x, also include your twitter API keys (see documentation on key creation above.)

-4) Build and run the BitlySample project.
-Verify that your keys are working properly.
+4) Build and run the BitlySample target.
+Verify that your keys are working properly by shortening links and tweeting.

 5) Add the Bitly Library to your own project:
 Locate the BitlyPublic folder in the BitlyLib project.
 Add the folder to your own project, selecting "Copy items into destination group's folder (if necessary)."